Radarr/Radarr/CONTRIBUTING.md

 ## Unit Testing

-Logarr utilizes nunit for its unit, integration, and automation test suite.
+Aletheia utilizes nunit for its unit, integration, and automation test suite.

 ### Running Tests